Fcornaire/TF.EX/README.md

 # About The Project

-TF EX is a mod that attempt to bring netplay to TowerFall (EX as a Fighting game EX move, usually costing meter).
-It use [FortRise](https://github.com/Terria-K/FortRise) + Rollback netcode as infrastructure.
+TF EX is a mod that attempts to bring netplay to TowerFall (EX as in a Fighting game EX move, usually costing meter).
+It uses [FortRise](https://github.com/Terria-K/FortRise) + Rollback netcode as infrastructure.
-Due to the nature of the project, the mod is also able to record + view precedents matchs.
+Due to the nature of the project, the mod is also able to record + view previous matches.
-Also, this is project is still super WIP !
+Also, this project is still a WIP!

-# Feature
+# Features

 - Online Netplay